CECEthanClarke/group-shield-tg-bot/README.md

 - VERIFICATION_EXPIRATION_SECONDS – Defaults to 120 seconds.
 This means users have 120 seconds to complete the verification process when joining the group.
 If they fail, they will be removed.
 - RE_JOIN_SECONDS – Defaults to 120 seconds.
 After being removed, users can rejoin the group after 120 seconds.
 - LANGUAGE_CODE – Defaults to “en”.
+- ADMIN_CHAT_ID - Enter your chat ID.
+After entering, the robot will notify you once it has started.

 ### Step 3: Start the Bot
 After configuring everything, start the bot by running the following command: